Skip to content

 Where is the campsite and how do volunteers get there?

 The location of our camp sessions is kept confidential, to protect the safety and privacy of our campers.
 The site is about 1.5-2 hours from Seattle (by car).
-The address will be shared at Volunteer Training.
-The training site location will be shared only with accepted volunteer staff.
-Volunteers carpool to training and camp, and we’ll send out a sign-up sheet to coordinate transportation to and from the two sites.
+The address will be shared once an offer to volunteer is extended.
+We often have volunteers who do not have a car and we offer supports for coordinating carpooling.

 What if I can’t make a whole session of camp but still want to volunteer?

 We ask that our volunteers commit to at least one full session of camp.
-For some specialty roles, we accept partial-week volunteers, on a case-by-case basis.
-If you have a special circumstance and would like to connect with us about it, email info@camptentrees.org.
+We believe that the consistency of a full session offers the best support for our campers and other volunteers.
+For some specialty roles, we accept partial-week volunteers, on a case-by-case basis, and very rarely.
+If you have a special circumstance and would like to connect with us about it, email programs@camptentrees.org.

 What are the accommodations like?